Dutch Formosa: Trade war (1650s)

 The Taiwanese trade slowed and for several months in late 1655 and early 1656 not a single Chinese vessel arrived in Tayouan.
 Even low-cost goods grew scarce and the value of aboriginal products fell.
 The system of selling Chinese merchants the right to trade in aboriginal villages fell apart as did many other revenue generating system.
 On 9 July 1656, a junk flying Chenggong's flag arrived at Fort Zeelandia.
 Chenggong wrote that he was angry with the Dutch but since Chinese people lived in Taiwan, he would allow them to trade on the Chinese coast for 100 days so long as only Taiwanese products were sold.
 Chinese merchants began leaving with their families.
 Chenggong made good on his edict and confiscated a Chinese junk from Tayouan trading pepper in Xiamen, causing Chinese merchants to abort their trade voyages.
 A Chinese official arrived in Tayouan carrying a document with Chenggong's seal demanding to inspect all the junks in Tayouan and their cargoes.
 Chinese merchants refused to buy the company's foreign wares and even sold their own foreign wares, causing prices to collapse.

-Chinese merchants in aboriginal villages ran out of goods to trade for aboriginal products.
+Chinese merchants in indigenous villages ran out of goods to trade for aboriginal products.
 Chinese farmers also suffered due to the exodus of Chinese.
 They could not export their rice and sugar and their investments in fields and labor wasted away.
 By the end of 1656, Chinese farmers were asking for relief from debts and even requested help in the form of guaranteed prices.
 Many Chinese could barely find food for themselves.
 The Chinese sent presents and a letter to Chenggong urging him to reopen trade to Taiwan but no reply was received.
 The Dutch also sent letters to Chenggong through a Chinese intermediary named He Tingbin.